 How to deal with it

 Diversity in the educational approach pays off: teachers who not only provide explanations, but also create space for extracurricular learning, self-discovery, task-oriented learning, project work and group work give pupils opportunities to explore new content in various ways and to acquire it more sustainably: knowledge comes to life, experience is deepened.
 They also give pupils opportunities to learn in the way that suits them best.
 They give pupils a sense of learning because learning becomes more meaningful and more varied.
 Teachers who keep an eye on the learning process of the pupil and try to adapt their method to how that process goes, can make the difference.
 Differences in opinions, ideas and perspectives are often very fruitful: Many of the most fruitful ideas come between people who disagree or view certain things from a different angle.
-By addressing different ideas, perspectives and opinions, the breeding ground for finding efficient or creative solutions becomes much greater.
+By addressing different ideas, perspectives and opinions, the scope for finding efficient or creative solutions becomes much greater.
 People who agree on everything and share a lot of ideas sometimes get stuck in their own circles.
 Classes where pupils can exploit their differences of opinion or knowledge to come up with positive or creative solutions, classes worthy of diversity are sustainably exploited.
 Neither an idealistic nor a fatalistic vision of diversity will do much to help: Diversity is not necessarily beneficial.
 Differences between people sometimes lead to conflict, violence, brutality.
 Diversity is not necessarily problematic either.
 Everything depends on how diversity is approached and played!

 What does that ask of teachers?

 Most important: respect differences, identify discrepancies and discuss contradictions.
 Do not assume that the work can only be done well in one way.
 Secondly, think about your own way of working.
 Think about how your own background determines your way of working: what you consider to be the norm may not seem normal to others.
 Thirdly, value people as individuals instead of classifying them into stereotypes based on the culture or generation to which they belong.
 Understand different styles of communication.
 Differences can lead to misunderstandings or overlook good ideas.
-Last , but not at least: correct people in a constructive way if their behaviour, for example their jokes, recruitment policy or way of communicating, has a negative influence on the mutual appreciation and involvement.
+Last , but not least: correct people in a constructive way if their behaviour, for example their jokes, recruitment policy or way of communicating, has a negative influence on the mutual appreciation and involvement.

 Programme managers and instructors often have questions about diversity in education.
 Examples of questions that have come our way in recent years: